The Program Hypergraph: Multi-Way Relational Structure for Geometric Algebra, Spatial Compute, and Physics-Aware Compilation: Related Work

 \subsection{The Verse Calculus: Adjacent Territory}

-Verse, Epic Games' functional logic programming language, provides a denotational semantics for functional logic programming based on existential variables resolved through unification~\cite{verse2023}.
-This semantics has a direct correspondence to the Inet path in the Fidelity framework: existential variable resolution is a parallel search over a constraint satisfaction problem.
-Verse's unification-based non-determinism and Fidelity's Inet-path pure parallel reduction work from closely related mathematical structures.
+Verse provides a denotational semantics for functional logic programming based on existential variables resolved through unification~\cite{verse2023}.
+Verse's unification-based non-determinism and the Fidelity Inet-path pure parallel reduction operate over related mathematical structures, which makes a brief structural comparison useful.

-The structural differences that are architectural concern the type system and the computation graph.
-Verse does not carry physical dimensions through compilation: a \texttt{float} in Verse is not a \texttt{float<newtons>}, and the compiler cannot use dimensional range to select posit versus IEEE-754 representations on an FPGA target.
-This is a genuine architectural gap: the Verse Calculus's semantics are defined over a domain without dimensional structure.
+Two differences are architectural.
+First, Verse does not carry physical dimensions through compilation; a \texttt{float} in Verse is not a \texttt{float<newtons>}, and the compiler cannot use dimensional range to select posit versus IEEE-754 representations on an FPGA target.
+Second, Verse's existential variable resolution is a binary relation; multi-way geometric algebra operations, tile co-location constraints, and $k$-simplex topological consistency constraints do not reduce to sequences of binary unifications without introducing intermediate nodes that carry no semantic meaning.
+A Clifford dialect with $k$-ary outer product operations, as proposed in Section~\ref{sec:clifford}, expresses the three-way join of points to a plane as a single operation with a semantically exact type.

-The second structural difference is the computation graph.
-The Verse Calculus's existential variable resolution is a binary relation.
-Multi-way geometric algebra operations, tile co-location constraints, and $k$-simplex topological consistency constraints are not binary relations.
-A Verse program operating on PGA multivectors would face the same intermediary node problem that the binary PSG faces: the join of three points to form a plane would require two sequential unification steps with an intermediate line node that carries no geometric meaning.
-A Clifford dialect with $k$-ary outer product operations, as proposed in Section~\ref{sec:clifford}, expresses the three-way join as a single operation with a semantically exact type.
-The constructive framing is that Verse and Fidelity are building adjacent infrastructure for overlapping problem spaces: the Verse Calculus provides the denotational semantics for the functional logic programming layer that sits above, and the PHG with a proposed Clifford dialect provides the compilation infrastructure that sits below.
+The positioning is complementary.
+The Verse Calculus supplies denotational semantics for a functional logic programming layer; the PHG with a proposed Clifford dialect supplies compilation infrastructure that carries grade and dimensional structure through lowering.